tangentsoft/pidp8i/examples/README.md

     BYE

-While you could simply type all of that, if you're SSH'd into the PiDP-8/I, you could instead just copy-and-paste it into OS/8 BASIC from the `examples/pep001.ba` file on the host side.
+While you could simply type all of that, if you're SSH'd into the PiDP-8/I, you could instead just copy-and-paste the bulk of the text above into OS/8 BASIC from the `examples/pep001.ba` file on the host side.
 This and several more useful methods are given in the companion article [Getting Text In][gti].

 Other methods given in that article let you create the `PEP001.BA` file on the OS/8 disk first, allowing you to load it up within OS/8 BASIC